Case study of the BMedSci Health and Human Sciences (NURU146)

 Initially this work focused on level one modules as the Library Student Associate was undertaking her studies at that level.
 Initial mapping suggested that there were resources that students undertaking the programme did not know about as they were not always easy to find.

-Resource lists were also highlighted as a way for students to discover academic literature, however not all modules used resource lists.
+Reading lists were also highlighted as a way for students to discover academic literature, however not all modules used reading lists.

 The Library Student Associate highlighted that the transition to higher education and literature searching was challenging, and that adding IDL support earlier in the year coupled with raising the profile of IDL digital learning objects to staff members would assist in the transition.